What are Strata by-laws?

 THE APPROVAL PROCESS

-- The approval of changes to by-laws remains via special resolution.
+- The approval of changes to by-laws remains via a special resolution.

 - The notification of a change in by-law must be lodged at the Registrar General’s office within 6 months of the resolution.